cardaria/IS-LABS/Assignment_3/Interrupts_Walkthrough.md

      2. Clear the edge.
      3. Add `TIME_INCREMENT` seconds (same helper as the switch).
      4. Wait the short debounce delay.
+     5. Keep polling the button state with a tiny `BUTTON_RELEASE_WAIT_MS` sleep until it is released so a long hold does not add multiple times.
-     5. Clear any bounce and unmask the button line.
+     6. Clear any bounce from the release and unmask the button line.
      Otherwise, we simply clear the edge to keep it quiet.

 ## Data and display flow inside `labmain.c`